 2: Personalize.

-Dorms can be a bit dull, and there may be times when your teen will feel homesick, so be sure to pack what s/he will need to make a room feel like a new home.
+Dorms can be a bit dull, and there may be times when your teen will feel homesick, so be sure to pack what they will need to make a room feel like a new home.
 Use your teen’s favorite colors for sheets or an area rug.
 Instead of buying everything new, pack some of your teen’s favorite decorations from home.
 (This will also help you save some money that your teen can use for books and other expenses.)
-If your teen is crafty, be sure to remind her or him to bring some handmade projects, like the L Square Pillow, to add a personal touch to the room.
-You can find more ways to Make the Dorm Room Yours here.
+If your teen is crafty, be sure to remind them to bring some handmade projects, like the L Square Pillow, to add a personal touch to the room.

 3: Don’t forget the memories.

-Okay, I know I said to pack light but if your teen brings things with sentimental value, you can help s/he can find some emotional (as well as physical) comfort in his or her room after a long night of studying.
-Remind your teen to collect pictures and playlists from friends so s/he can have a bit of nostalgia when necessary.
-If you know your teen won’t want to announce that s/he’s missing home to the world, think ahead.
+Okay, I know I said to pack light but if your teen brings things with sentimental value, you can help them find some emotional (as well as physical) comfort in their room after a long night of studying.
+Remind your teen to collect pictures and playlists from friends so they can have a bit of nostalgia when necessary.
+If you know your teen won’t want to announce that they’re missing home to the world, think ahead.
 Collect bits of old jeans from close friends and sew up a set of DIY Denim Pocket Pillows.
 Your teen will be able to think back on fun times and the new roommate will be none the wiser.
-You can find more tips in 5 Ways to Stay Close To Your Best Friend Before Leaving for College.

 4: Be gentle to the walls.